cobbler/cobbler/docs/cobbler-conf.rst

 - (user supplied)  -- you may write your own module

 **WARNING**: this is a security setting, do not choose an option blindly.
-If you want to further restrict cobbler with ACLs for various groups, pick authz_ownership.  authz_allowall does not support ACLs.
+If you want to further restrict Cobbler with ACLs for various groups, pick authz_ownership.  authz_allowall does not support ACLs.
 Configuration file does but does not support object ownership which is useful as an additional layer of control.